Cathy347Le/React-Task-App/README.md

 ```

 - Once the change to server is made, you just want to pass that data as is into setTasks, so remove the "!"

+- Delete all Tasks
+  - Captured all the task ids, loop through ids and then ran the delete request multiple times.
+On the frontend side, change tasks.length to 0.